MD2Korg/CerebralCortex-Kernel-Examples/examples/streaming_operation/README.md

 # CerebralCortex-kernel - Spark Streaming Example
 CerebralCortex accepts data from mCerebrum, process files, store data, and publish newly stored file names on Kafka message queue.
 In this example:
- - Example code makes call to CerebralCortex-APIServer to:
+ - Make call to CerebralCortex-APIServer to:
     - Authenticate a user
     - Register a new stream (`accelerometer--org.md2k.phonesensor--phone`)
     - Upload sample data